geographiclib/geographiclib/GeographicLib/00README.txt

     JHS 154 include higher order terms and improve the formulas for meridian convergence and scale.

+tmseries.mac -- maxima code to generate the coefficients for the series
+    in UTM-fi.txt.

+tmscale.mac -- maxima code to generate series approximations for the
+    scale and meridian convergence in UTM-fi.txt.

+revert.mac -- maxima code for the reverse of a series (used by
+    tmseries.mac).

 TMcoords.dat.gz -- set of about 1/4 million test points as gzipped text
     file.
 The columns are: